DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-06-20-5 Tips to Ethically Upsell Ophthalmology Patients.md

 ---
 post_title: 5 Tips to Ethically Upsell Ophthalmology Patients
-date: 2022-06-20T05:00:00.000+00:00
+date: 2022-06-20T05:00:00.000Z
 post_author: DoctorLogic Employee
 tags: []
+post_intro: >-
-post_intro: Upsell is typically regarded as a dirty word in healthcare, as it gives the impression that the practitioner is primarily out to make money instead of helping patients.
+  Upsell is typically regarded as a dirty word in healthcare, as it gives the impression that the practitioner is primarily out to make money instead of helping patients.
 However, there's nothing inherently wrong with offering premium as long as you do so with the patient's best interest in mind.
-post_image: "/uploads/shutterstock_363458510.jpg"
+post_image: /uploads/shutterstock_363458510.jpg
+post_highlight: >-
-post_highlight: The term Upsell is typically regarded as a dirty word in healthcare, as it gives the impression that the practitioner is primarily out to make money as opposed to helping patients.
+  The term Upsell is typically regarded as a dirty word in healthcare, as it gives the impression that the practitioner is primarily out to make money as opposed to helping patients.
 However, there's nothing inherently wrong with offering premium as long as you are doing so with the patient's best interest in mind.
 post_type:
   - blog
 product:
   - growth accelerators
+_template: post_template
 ---

 ![](/uploads/shutterstock_363458510.jpg)

 Upsell is typically regarded as a dirty word in healthcare, as it gives the impression that the practitioner is primarily out to make money instead of helping patients.
 However, there's nothing inherently wrong with offering premium as long as you do so with the patient's best interest in mind.